 - Get some CV examples from the Downloads Section and see how to format your CV.
 Although it’s not a table, maybe remove the box round the personal profile if you’re uploading it to an online job board just to be safe!

-- Get my detailed guide on how to write a stand-out CV to make sure you even get an interview!
+- Get my step-by-step guide on how to write an incredible CV to make sure you even get an interview!